-- 2.1 At St Erth School, we use a variety of teaching and learning styles in our English lessons, as recommended by the National Curriculum, embedding the 'Story Telling' initiative to build children's confidence in speaking out loud and have a sound understanding of different text types.
+2.1 At St Erth School, we use a variety of teaching and learning styles in our English lessons, as recommended by the National Curriculum, embedding the 'Story Telling' initiative to build children's confidence in speaking out loud and have a sound understanding of different text types.
 Our principal aim is to develop children's knowledge, skills, and understanding.
 We do this through daily lessons in English, SPAG (Spelling, Punctuation and Grammar) and Reading in which children may experience a whole-class reading or writing activity, a whole-class focused word, spelling or sentence activity, a guided group or independent activity, and a whole-class session to review progress and learning.
-In Key Stage One and Two there are spelling lessons or activities daily using the National Curriculum for spelling strategies and rules and Read Write Inc in Reception and Year One.
-Some children in Year 2 also follow the Read Write Inc scheme.
-Whilst there is a high proportion of whole-class and group teaching, the independent activity gives an opportunity to talk and collaborate, and so embed and enhance their learning.
+In Key Stage One and Two there are spelling lessons or activities daily using the schools' phonics scheme based on Letters and Sounds for spelling strategies and rules for reading and spelling.
+Some children in Year 2 also follow this scheme.
+Children are taught in Year groups for phonics in KS1 and based on ability in KS2.
+The independent activity gives an opportunity to talk and collaborate, and so embed and enhance their learning.
 They have the opportunity to experience a wide range of texts, and to support their work with a variety of resources, such as dictionaries, thesauruses and phonic cards, text maps etc. Children use ICT in English lessons where it enhances their learning, as in drafting their work and in using multimedia to study how words and images are combined to convey meaning.
 Specific Apps are used to support Literacy on the iPads where applicable.
-Wherever possible, we encourage children to use and apply their learning in other areas of the curriculum. - 2.2 In all classes, children have a wide range of abilities, and we seek to provide suitable learning opportunities for all children by matching the challenge of the task to the ability of the child.
+Wherever possible, we encourage children to use and apply their learning in other areas of the curriculum.
+Texts are always topic-based and wherever possible, Literacy is cross-curriculum to make it purposeful.

+2.2 In all classes, children have a wide range of abilities, and we seek to provide suitable learning opportunities for all children by matching the challenge of the task to the ability of the child.
 We achieve this through a range of strategies.
 In some lessons, we do it through differentiated group work, while in others, we ask children to work from the same starting point before moving on to develop their own ideas.
 We use classroom assistants to support some children, and to enable work to be matched to the needs of individuals.